slow roasted belly of pork with ginger beer

-Laurence was doing some research on a slow roasted pork belly and stumbled across this recipe by Jamie Oliver.
+I was doing some research on a slow-roasted pork belly and stumbled across this recipe by Jamie Oliver. this sounded so delicious as well as very easy, so we made it for lunch.

-The 3 main reasons why I love slow roasted pork belly are as follows:
+The 3 main reasons why I love slow-roasted pork belly are as follows:

 - Crispy crackling - I’m a massive fan of texture in my food, especially extremely crunchy bits, so very little beats pork crackling for me.

 - Flavour – Pork belly is the starting point of streaky bacon.
 Need I say more?
 It’s also laced with fat which is the flavour factory, and by slow roasting it, you render out a lot of the bad part but retain all the good taste part.
-Win Win.

 This is what you will need to make: